Sublimation Printing How to Guide: A Step-by-Step Guide for Beginners

 No, sublimation printing requires a particular type of printer that uses sublimation inks and has a heat transfer mechanism.
 Regular inkjet printers are not suitable for sublimation printing.

-No, not all substrates are compatible with sublimation printing.
-Sublimation inks work best on polyester or polyester-coated substrates, as the ink bonds with the fibers of the substrate.
-Other substrates may not produce the same vibrant and durable results.
+Sublimation printing is not compatible with all substrates.
+Sublimation ink works best on polyester or polyester-coated substrates, as the ink bonds with the fibers of the substrate.
+The vibrant and durable results may not be the same for other substrates.

 No, sublimation inks are specifically formulated for sublimation printing and require a printer designed to handle these inks’ unique properties.
 Using sublimation inks in a regular inkjet printer can damage the printer and result in poor print quality.

-Yes, sublimated products are generally washable and durable, as the ink is embedded in the fibers of the substrate.
-However, it is recommended to follow the manufacturer’s care instructions for each specific substrate to ensure the best longevity of the print.
+Sublimation products tend to be washable and durable because the ink is embedded in the fibers of the substrate.
+The best longevity of the print can be achieved by following the manufacturer’s care instructions for each specific substrate.

-No, sublimation is typically used on light-colored substrates, as the inks are transparent and do not provide good coverage on dark or black surfaces.
-Other printing methods, such as heat transfer vinyl or screen printing, may be more suitable for dark substrates.
+Sublimation is usually used on light-colored substrates because the inks are transparent and don’t provide good coverage on dark or black surfaces.
+Dark substrates may be better suited for other printing methods, such as heat transfer vinyl or screen printing.